AlticeLabsProjects/nginx-log-zmq/README.md

 **context:** server, location

-Configures the format of the ZMQ message.
+Configures the ZeroMQ message format.

-**definition_name** &lt;name&gt; the name that nginx will use to identify the logger
+**definition_name** &lt;name&gt; - the name that nginx will use to identify this logger instance.

-**format** &lt;format&gt; the format of the messages.
-This is the actual message sent to the broker.
-It follows the sames rules as the log_format directive.
-It's possible to use nginx variables inside it and it's possible to declare the format in multiline.
+**format** &lt;format&gt; - the format for the messages.
+This defines the actual messages sent to the PUB/SUB subscriber.
+It follows the sames rules as the standard `log_format` directive.
+It is possible to use nginx variables here, and also to break it over multiple lines.

 ```
 server {